-- Maintain an attendance percentage that will ensure the student will meet Satisfactory Academic Progress by the next payment period. - Maintain an 80% grade point average for Vocational Nursing Program and 75% grade point average for Allied Health Programs.
-(The higher grade point is required to raise the standard to help the student make up for areas that may have been previous lacking). - Attend theory class regularly (student must attend an average of 4 out of the 5 hours required for theory class each week). - Complete all required test and projects assigned (test and projects must be completed and turned in when requested). - The academic improvement plan will be monitored by the School Director and Director of Nursing. - The school will notify the student each month on their academic improvement status during the monthly progress report/advising session.
-Status of the students report will be written on the progress report form for the student to sign. - Students choosing to remain in school while requesting an appeal will be responsible for charges accrued whether or not the appeal is granted.
+- Maintain an attendance percentage that will ensure the student will meet Satisfactory Academic Progress by the next payment period. - Maintain an 80% grade point average for Vocational Nursing Program and the Nursing-Associate of Applied Science and 75% grade point average for Allied Health Programs.
+(The higher-grade point is required to raise the standard to help the student make up for areas that may have been previous lacking). - Attend theory class regularly (student must attend an average of 4 out of the 5 hours required for theory class each week). - Complete all required test and projects assigned (test and projects must be completed and turned in when requested). - The academic improvement plan will be monitored by the College President and Director of Nursing. - The school will notify the student each month on their academic improvement status during the monthly progress report/advising session.
+Status of the student's report will be written on the progress report form for the student to sign. - Students choosing to remain in school while requesting an appeal will be responsible for charges accrued whether the appeal is granted.